Go to main content

 Introduction

-In a tight labor market where the war for talent is intensifying, optimizing your recruitment process has become a strategic issue for all companies, regardless of size.
-According to a study by LinkedIn Talent Solutions (2025), the average recruitment time in France reaches 39 days, and each unfilled position costs an average of 15,000 to 25,000 € in lost productivity.
-A structured, digitalized and compliant process makes it possible to reduce these costs, improve the candidate experience and accelerate onboarding.
+In a tight labor market where the war for talent is intensifying, optimizing your recruitment process has become a strategic priority for all companies, regardless of size.
+According to a LinkedIn Talent Solutions study (2025), the average recruitment time in France reaches 39 days, and each unfilled position costs an average of 15,000 to 25,000 € in lost productivity.
+A structured, digitalized and compliant process makes it possible to reduce these costs, improve candidate experience and accelerate onboarding.
 This comprehensive guide accompanies you step by step, from defining the need to signing the employment contract, integrating best HR practices and digital tools for 2026.

 ---